Script step

 The order of parameters have no importance, firstly the type and secondly the name.

-While executed within a pipeline, properties contains additional information from your registration or from variables pass as parameters of your execution.
+While executed within a pipeline, properties contain additional information from your registration or variables pass as parameters of your execution.

 Dataframes